rtcottle/weather/README.md

 ## Features

-This project updates with the time of day and allows you to plan accordingly.
+This project displays the weather basics for the desired location for the current day and 5 forecasted days.

 ## Tests

-Test this functionality by putting in your events and hitting the save icon on the right.
-Refresh your browser and see if it persists.
+Test this functionality by putting in your desired city name and hitting search!